FinlayGRAGM/website/content/general/options.md

 # About page education data

-about.education.1.institution: Royal College of Music about.education.1.location: London, UK about.education.1.degree: Master of Music in Composition about.education.1.year: 2018-2020

-about.education.2.institution: Conservatorio di Santa Cecilia about.education.2.location: Rome, Italy about.education.2.degree: Bachelor of Music in Composition about.education.2.year: 2014-2018
+about.education.1.institution: Oberlin Conservatory
+about.education.1.location: Oberlin, OH
+about.education.1.degree: Composition, Neuroscience
+about.education.1.year: 2024-

 # About page achievements data